 let alert_date = now(); //enter alert date let timeback = 60d; let userid = ""; //enter here user id CloudAppEvents | where Timestamp between ((alert_date-timeback)..(alert_date-1h)) | where AccountObjectId == userid | make-series ActivityCount = count() default = 0 on Timestamp from (alert_date-timeback) to (alert_date-1h) step 12h by UserAgent

 - Disable the malicious inbox rule.

 - Reset the user account's credentials.
-You can also verify if the user account has been compromised with Microsoft Defender for Cloud Apps, which gets security signals from Azure Active Directory (Azure AD) Identity Protection.
+You can also verify if the user account has been compromised with Microsoft Defender for Cloud Apps, which gets security signals from Microsoft Entra ID Protection.